Health Services Administration BS / Health Administration MHA

 *

 Co-op cycles may vary.
-Students are assigned a co-op cycle (fall/winter. spring/summer, summer only) based on their co-op program.
-COOP 101 registration is determined by the co-op cycle assigned and may be scheduled in a different term.
+Students are assigned a co-op cycle (fall/winter, spring/summer, summer-only) based on their co-op program and major.

 Sample Plan of Study